Rounded/styleguides/wordpress.md

 1. Create all custom taxonomies and plugins in the ```wp-content/plugins``` folder.
 Do NOT put in the functions.php file or in the theme directory.

   This is done to ensure plugins and taxonomies work across multiple themes.
-2. Plugins should be unique but overtly obvious as to what they accomplish.
-3. Do not use underscores in filenames.
+2. Do not use underscores in filenames.
-4. Don't install bloatware plugins for clients.
+3. Don't install bloatware plugins for clients.
 If it's something simple, consider building it yourself.
 If it's something complicated, customize their plugin to your needs.
-5. Don't use ```echo``` ever in a plugin file.
+4. Don't use ```echo``` ever in a plugin file.
 Always return the data.